nuuuwan/paperless_lk/README.md

 Welcome to the Paperless Sri Lanka project repository!
 This initiative aims to revolutionize how entities in Sri Lanka, both public and private, handle documentation by eliminating the need for physical paper documents.
 In today's digital age, going paperless offers numerous advantages, including increased efficiency, reduced environmental impact, and improved accessibility.

+## Current Status

+> [!CAUTION]
+> As of now, the project is in the *early stages of development*.
+We are actively working on bringing these features to life, and your contributions and feedback are highly welcome!

 ## Project Goals

 The primary goals of this project are as follows: